-Osteoarthritis is a joint condition which changes the way the joint works and feels so it no longer moves smoothly in the background.
-A number of terms are used to describe osteoarthritis including degenerative joint disease, wear and tear, arthrosis and ostoearthrosis.
-They all refer to the same process now called osteoarthritis.
+OA is a joint condition that changes the way the joint works and feels so it no longer moves smoothly.
+OA is also called degenerative joint disease, wear and tear, arthrosis and ostoearthrosis.
+They all refer to the same process now called OA.
 Modern thinking is that many of the joint tissues are involved in the process and not just the cartilage.

 When Osteoarthritis develops these changes occur:

 - The smooth articular cartilage thins out and roughens as it develops small cracks and flakes.